Do-it-Yourself Renovation Tips for a Picture-Perfect Home Makeover

 Two dining rooms feature light fixtures as the central focus.
 Top: This informal dining room has three hanging lamps, a small flower arrangement on the countertop, and a runner with a weave basket for decorative flourish (Plan #161-1044).
 Bottom: This country home’s formal dining room has a hardwood floor, wood table, and upholstered chairs.
 The area rug complements the chairs’ design.
 A flower arrangement sits on the built-in wall cabinet (Plan #161-1030).

-If this isn’t quite what you want, here are a couple other possibilities:
+If this isn’t quite what you want, here are a couple of other possibilities:

 Updating chairs always works—and won’t blow your budget.
 Putting new fabric covers on chairs will give the dining room a totally new look.
 Add pillows to hardback chairs to add color and make it easier to lean back.

-How about a runner with accessories on it like candles, small flower centerpieces, or bottles with dried twigs?
+How about a runner with accessories like candles, small flower centerpieces, or bottles with dried twigs?
 This small change can have big results.

 (H3) Add a Pop of Color to the Bathroom

 Whether you have a small, old-fashioned bathroom or a more modern one, there’s always room for improvement.
 The best way to give your bathroom an instant facelift is to go out with the white paint in the bathroom.
 Beige, blue, light browns, orange tones, and shades of gray are all colors to consider, depending on the rest of your decor.
 You could do one wall or paint the entire room.

 Top: A simple makeover is easy to do.
 Get out the beige tones; update the vanity; get some contrasting prints; throw in plants.
 Voilà!
 You get this clean, uncluttered look (Plan #126-1289)!Bottom: How about bolder colors, better lights, mirrors, and decorative trims on the bathroom walls (Plan #141-1134)?

 Here are some other projects to consider: